clarkevansteenderen/cryophytum_biogeography/README.md

 This repository contains the R code to reproduce the downstream analyses for the results in the paper:

 **Population genetics reveals insights into *Cryophytum* biogeography in South Africa**

-by: van Steenderen, C.J.M., Sandenbergh, E., and Paterson, I.D.
+by: **van Steenderen, C.J.M.**, Sandenbergh, E., and Paterson, I.D.
 2026

+Centre for Biological Control, Department of Zoology and Entomology, Rhodes University, Makhanda/Grahamstown

 The scripts:

 * **001_filtering_fulldata.R** filters the SNP output file (.vcf) from the Stacks workflow, using the SNPfiltR package.
-The **populations.snps.vcf** file is too large to host here, but is available on the Google Drive link: https://drive.google.com/file/d/1Bwo_qCxgxVFOgmslem3sMfiCX3D1Ez1k/view?usp=sharing
+The **populations.snps.vcf** file is too large to host here, but is available from the CBC's Google Drive link: https://drive.google.com/file/d/1Bwo_qCxgxVFOgmslem3sMfiCX3D1Ez1k/view?usp=sharing
 * **002_hybrid_analysis.R** runs population genetics statistics on the filtered SNP file, produces PCAs, maps, and fastSTRUCTURE plots
 * **003_hybrids_climate_analysis.R** runs the analyses that investigate potential links between climate and edaphic variables and genetic distance between populations, and runs Mantel tests and correlation analyses